ishakbhatt/pallet-detection-segmentation/README.md

   - Best mAP@0.5: **0.672**
   - Best mAP@0.5:0.95: **0.593**

-The mAP@0.5 and 0.5:0.95 values are the best values found in `metrics/detection`. mAP@0.5 represents the mean Average Precision at a 0.5 intersection over union (amount of overlap between the ground truth and predicted boxes - IoU).
+The mAP@0.5 and 0.5:0.95 values are the best values found in `metrics/detection` and `metrics/segmentation`. mAP@0.5 represents the mean Average Precision at a 0.5 intersection over union (amount of overlap between the ground truth and predicted boxes - IoU).
 About 97% of the boxes are correct predictions because they overlap with the ground truth by at least 50%.
 As far as mAP@0.5:0.95, there is a drop in the performance.
 This calculation averages the AP over a range of IoU thresholds instead of just at 0.5.
 We see a drop because as the IoU increments go up, it becomes more difficult for the ground truth and predicted boxes or masks to align that much more strictly.

 ## Tested on:
 - ROS 2 Humble